Customization

 };

-You may provide a JSON object that will be used to set initial values in the form.
-It may be specially interesting to set hidden fields values, as they won't be shown to the user.
+Provide a JSON object that will be used to set initial values in the form.
+Particularlly useful for setting hidden fields values.

-The syntax to set these default values in each approach would be:
+The syntax for setting these defaults in each approach would be:

 - Using data attributes